wiggitywhitney/vibe_practice/docs/journal/JOURNAL_INSTRUCTIONS.md

 ✓ Include ALL setup, configuration, and documentation work ✓ Include ALL activities even if they weren't committed ✓ Review terminal history to capture ALL commands used

+TECHNICAL DECISIONS SECTION REQUIREMENTS:
+- Document the reasoning behind important technical choices made today
+- Focus on WHY specific approaches were chosen (not just WHAT was done)
+- For each significant decision, include:
+  - What alternatives were considered
+  - Why the chosen approach was selected
+  - Trade-offs and benefits of the decision
+  - How the decision impacts the project's architecture or direction
+- Highlight decisions related to:
+  - Implementation approaches
+  - Technology selection
+  - Architecture changes
+  - Performance considerations
+  - Development workflow modifications
+- DO NOT repeat implementation details already covered in the Accomplishments section

 NEXT STEPS SECTION REQUIREMENTS:
 1. "Today's Next Steps" section must: